Social and Economic Impact

 Schlumberger Excellence in Education Development (SEED) holds an annual artwork competition for students.
 Results of the competition have been featured in Schlumberger holiday cards, electronic greetings, SEED screensavers, notebooks, posters, and other promotional items as well as being exhibited in Schlumberger operation centers around the world and in an internationally acclaimed museum.

-Schlumberger has committed itself publicly to supporting the Universal Declaration of Human Rights, adopted by the United Nations General Assembly in 1948.
-This commitment is articulated in the Schlumberger Blue Print in Action—Our Code of Conduct, which was revised and released in April 2014.
-It states, “Schlumberger endorses the aspirations of the International Bill of Rights and encourages work that augments the contributions that business can make to preserve and respect human dignity.”
+Schlumberger is committed to supporting the United Nations General Assembly Universal Declaration of Human Rights.
+Our commitment is articulated in the Schlumberger Blue Print in Action–Our Code of Conduct, which states, “Schlumberger endorses the aspirations of the International Bill of Rights and encourages work that augments the contributions that business can make to preserve and respect human dignity”.
+Schlumberger participates in the United Nations Guiding Principals Reporting Framework, which includes a picture of the Company activities on human rights.

 In 2009, we established our social responsibility process and began conducting risk assessments of projects with large footprints in countries where we have new operations, in frontier countries, and in countries with emerging issues.
 These include Australia, Chad, China, Colombia, Ecuador, Ethiopia, Guatemala, India, Iraq, Kenya, Mexico, Mozambique, Papua New Guinea, Paraguay, Romania, Tanzania, Thailand, Uganda, and the United States.